Create a Marketplace Package

 Skippable

-• Non-skippable: A video ad that must be watched in its entirety and cannot be skipped by the viewer.
+• Non-Skippable: A video ad that must be watched in its entirety and cannot be skipped by the viewer.

 • Skippable: A video ad that can be skipped by the viewer after a certain amount of time.